 I’ll be completely honest, I really struggled with writing this post, and I’ve been putting off and putting off writing this week’s blog.
 Yes, I’ve been procrastinating.
 I knew what I wanted to write about, but every time I sat down, I just couldn’t get the words out in an order that would make sense to anyone, and I was getting pretty annoyed at myself, and I just wasn’t happy with what I had written.

-So what I’ve done is taken two of my half-written draft posts and put them together and written this one as I think that they actually tie quite nicely into each other.
+So I’ve taken two of my half-written draft posts and put them together to write this one as I think they actually tie quite nicely.

 So here is the first part of my post…..

 We make out on social media that we are happy and everything is fantastic.
 But in real life, we’re more likely to say, ‘I’ll be happy when it’s Friday’, ‘I’ll be happy when I’m debt-free, ‘I’ll be happy once I’ve lost a stone’, ‘I’ll be happy when it’s summer’…..and, well, you get the picture.

 I realised something recently on my walk back from Sainsbury’s with Baby J. I am happy.
 I’ve no idea what it was at that moment (around 2 pm on a Thursday, if you’re interested), but I just felt light and carefree.
 Then the usual thoughts of, ‘Why are you happy?
 You’re overweight, you have no money, and you don’t even own your own house.
 What have you got to be happy about?’
 (Maybe I need to re-read my post, being confident in your own skin, and learn how to be kinder to myself 😉😉)